 A level

-At A level for component 1 you will develop work for a personal investigation into an idea, issue, concept or theme supported by written material (3,000-word essay).
+At A level for component 1 you will develop work for a personal investigation into an idea, issue, concept or theme supported by written material (1,000-word essay).
 This will count for 60% of your total A level.
-In component 2 you will produce personal work in response to one of eight exciting starting points.
-Component 2 is an external assessment set by AQA and concludes with a supervised time of 15 hours.
+In component 2 you will produce personal work in response to one of twelve exciting starting points.
+Component 2 is an external assessment set by Eduqas and concludes with a supervised time of 15 hours.
 It is marked out of 96 and carries 40% weighting.
 The work is marked at MPW and externally moderated in June.

 Core Texts and Suggested Reading

 History of Modern Art

+To be confirmed at start of course.

 By H. Arnason

 Published by Pearson, ISBN 9780136062066

 The Story of Art

 By E. Gombrich

 Published by Phaidon Press,

 ISBN 9780714832470

 The Story of Modern Art

-By N. Lynton Published by Phaidon Press, ISBN 9780714824222
+By N. Lynton

+Published by Phaidon Press,

+ISBN 9780714824222

 General reference books for research and influence.
 Specific books for individual projects.

-A level: AQA 7202